John Murray (publishing house): History

 John Murray III (1808–1892) continued the business and published Charles Eastlake's first English translation of Goethe's Theory of Colours (1840), David Livingstone's Missionary Travels (1857), and Charles Darwin's Origin of Species (1859).
 Murray III contracted with Herman Melville to publish Melville's first two books, Typee (1846) and Omoo (1847) in England; both books were presented as nonfiction travel narratives in Murray's Home and Colonial Library series, alongside such works as the 1845 second edition of Darwin's Journal of Researches from his travels on HMS Beagle.
 John Murray III also started the Murray Handbooks in 1836, a series of travel guides from which modern-day guides are directly descended.
 The rights to these guides were sold around 1900 and subsequently acquired in 1915 by the Blue Guides.

 His successor Sir John Murray IV (1851–1928) was publisher to Queen Victoria.
 Among other works, he published Murray's Magazine from 1887 until 1891.
-From 1904 he published the Wisdom of the East book series.
+From 1904, he published the Wisdom of the East book series.
 Competitor Smith, Elder & Co. was acquired in 1917.

 His son Sir John Murray V (1884–1967), grandson John Murray VI (John Arnaud Robin Grey Murray, known as Jock Murray; 1909–1993) and great-grandson John Murray VII (John Richmond Grey Murray; 1941–) continued the business until it was taken over.

 In 2002, John Murray was acquired by Hodder Headline, which was itself acquired in 2004 by the French conglomerate Lagardère Group.
 Since then, it has been an imprint under Lagardère brand Hachette UK.

 In 2015, business publisher Nicholas Brealey became an imprint of John Murray.

 John Murray archive

-The John Murray Archive was offered for sale to the nation by John Murray VII for £31 million and the National Library of Scotland has acquired it, including the manuscript of Charles Darwin's Origin of Species.
+The John Murray Archive was offered for sale to the nation by John Murray VII for £31 million and the National Library of Scotland acquired it, including the manuscript of Charles Darwin's Origin of Species.
 On 26 January 2005, it was announced that the National Library was to be given £17.7m by the Heritage Lottery Fund towards the £31.2m price offered by John Murray on condition the Library digitise the materials and make them available.
 The Scottish Government agreed to contribute £8.3m, with the Library setting a £6.5m fundraising target for the remainder.